wem2017/multi_image_picker/README.md

 Another issue on iOS is that starting form iOS 11 all images taken by the camera as stoed in [HEIC](https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format) format.
 Unfortunately Flutter still don't have codecs to display HEIC images out of the box in image widget.

 The aim of this plugin is to be fast and efficient, currently you can pick thousands of images in matter of miliseconds, and still have access to the selected images data whenever you need them.
-The plugin takes care of both Android and iOS platform specific cases and issue, and will reliebly return the scaled thumb when you invoke `requestThumbnail` or the original image data when you invoke `requestOriginal`.
+The plugin takes care of both Android and iOS platform specific cases and issues, and will reliebly return the scaled thumb when you invoke `requestThumbnail` or the original image data when you invoke `requestOriginal`.
 You are then free to use this data as you like - display it in image widget or submit the data to a remote API.

 ## Related